-- 18. Q. WHAT CONSTITUTES QUALIFYING INCOME FOR HOMEOWNERS SEEKING TAX RELIEF CREDIT? - A. Owners' qualifying income must not exceed \$32,300 for unmarried persons, and \$39,500 for a married couple.
-Qualifying income is defined as adjusted gross income and tax-exempt interest, plus any other income not included in such adjusted gross income.
+- 19. Q. WHAT CONSTITUTES QUALIFYING INCOME FOR HOMEOWNERS SEEKING TAX RELIEF CREDIT? - A. Owners' 2019 total income must not exceed \$37,000 for unmarried persons, and \$45,100 for a married couple.
+"Qualifying income" is defined as all taxable and nontaxable income.
 This definition includes taxable income as may be reported for Federal Income Tax purposes, as well as non-taxable income.
 All monies received are to be considered part of qualifying income, unless specifically exempted.
-Although the following are not intended to be all inclusive, examples of items to be included as part of qualifying income are as follows:

-- Wages, bonuses, commissions, gratuities and fees, self employment net income;

-- Net Social Security (Box 5 from SSA-1099), Federal Supplemental Security Income, payment for jury duty (excluding travel allowance);

-- Dividends, interest, and annuities;

-- IRA include only "taxable" amount, NOT "total distribution";

-- Black Lung payments;

-- Green Thumb payments;

-- Interest or proceeds resulting from gifts received;

-- Lottery winnings;

-- Net income from sale or rent of real or personal property (do not include depreciation, receipts for expenses required when no tax return has been filed);

-- Pensions, Veterans' pension, Railroad retirement;

-- Severance pay; UNEMPLOYMENT compensation;

-- Worker's compensation;

-- Alimony;

-- DSS cash assistance (SAGA)
+Although the following are not intended to be all inclusive, examples of items to be included as part of qualifying income are as follows: - Wages, bonuses, commissions, gratuities and fees, self-employment net income (do not include depreciation expense) - Net Social Security (Box 5 from SSA-1099), Federal Supplemental Security Income, payment for jury duty (excluding travel allowance) - Dividends and interest - IRA include only "taxable" amount, NOT "total distribution" - Black Lung payments - Green Thumb payments - Interest or proceeds resulting from gifts received - Lottery winnings - Net income from sale or rental of real or personal property (do not include depreciation, receipts for expenses required when no tax return has been filed) - Pensions and annuities include only "taxable" amount - Veteran's pension and veteran's disability payments - Railroad retirement - Severance pay; UNEMPLOYMENT compensation - Worker's compensation - Alimony - DSS cash assistance (SAGA) - Legal Settlements Net Proceeds - Dependency and Indemnity Compensation from Dept. of Veterans Affairs - Cancellation of Debt - If property is owned in trust any distributions received from the trust (verified with a copy of the trust federal tax return) - Capital gains total from previous year only (a capital loss carryover from a previous year should be excluded from qualifying income calculations)

-19. Q. WHAT TYPES OF INCOME ARE SPECIFICALLY EXEMPT FROM BEING REPORTED AS PART OF QUALIFYING INCOME FOR PURPOSES OF THE HOMEOWNER PROGRAM?

-- 1. Social Security payments specifically for a dependent person (minor child or dependent individual). - 2.
+- 20. Q. WHAT TYPES OF INCOME ARE SPECIFICALLY EXEMPT FROM BEING REPORTED AS PART OF QUALIFYING INCOME FOR PURPOSES OF THE HOMEOWNER PROGRAM? - 1.
+Social Security payments specifically for a dependent person (minor child or dependent individual). - 2.
 Casualty loss reimbursements by insurance companies; - 3.
-Gifts, bequests or inheritances (although any interest or other income produced by the gift, bequest or inheritance must be included). - 4.
+Gifts, bequests or inheritances only if non-taxable.
+Any part of an inheritance that must be reported as taxable income must be included as income for the program. (any interest or other income produced by the gift, bequest or inheritance must be also included as income). - 4.
 Grants for disaster relief. - 5.
 Income derived through volunteer service under the Domestic Volunteer Service Act of 1973, as amended (such as stipends earned under the Foster Grandparents' Program, Retired Senior Volunteer Program, Senior Companion Program, Community Training under DDS, etc.). - 6.
-Life insurance proceeds. - 7.
-A married homeowner whose spouse is a resident of a health care or nursing home facility in Connecticut that is receiving payment related to such spouse under Title XIX Medicaid, need not declare the spouse's Social Security income paid directly to the facility
+Income derived through the Federal Senior Community Service Employment Program. - 7.
+Life insurance proceeds. - 8.
+A married homeowner whose spouse is a resident of a health care or nursing home facility in Connecticut that is receiving payment related to such spouse under Title XIX Medicaid, need not declare the spouse's Social Security income paid to the facility.